 African governments are always coming up with policies and blueprints.
 How can you gauge the level of credibility of these policies and what are the shortcomings?

 The policies are often not implementation ready—they are big in citing evidence to justify why action should be undertaken but weak in using evidence to determine what cost-effective interventions to implement.

 Sub-Saharan Africa has about 660 think tanks yet the continent still faces challenges in terms of sound policies.
 Where is the disconnect?

-Actually the biggest challenge in Africa is not lack of policies but poor capacity to translate the policies into action.
+Actually, the biggest challenge in Africa is not lack of policies but the poor capacity to translate the policies into action.
 Many actors have noted that Africa is rich in policies but poor in implementation.